BJD announces 2nd list of candidates for general elections 2024: Check list here

+It is to be noted that earlier today BJD had released the first list of candidates in which names of 9 MP constituencies and 72 Assembly constituencies were announced.
+So, after the announcement of the second list, BJD so far announced name of candidates for 15 Lok Sabha constituencies.

-Here is the second list of BJD for the upcoming elections 2024:
+Here is the second list of candidates of BJD for the upcoming elections 2024:

 - Puri : Arup Pattnaik